MicrosoftDocs/windows-ai-docs/docs/windows-ml/train-model-pytorch.md

 # Train a model with PyTorch and export to ONNX

-With the [PyTorch](https://pytorch.org/) framework and [Azure Machine Learning service](https://azure.microsoft.com/services/machine-learning-service/), you can train a model in the cloud and download it as an ONNX file to run locally with Windows Machine Learning.
+With the [PyTorch](https://pytorch.org/) framework and [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning-service/), you can train a model in the cloud and download it as an ONNX file to run locally with Windows Machine Learning.

 ## Train the model

 With Azure ML, you can train a PyTorch model in the cloud, getting the benefits of rapid scale-out, deployment, and more.
-See [Train and register PyTorch models at scale with Azure Machine Learning service](https://docs.microsoft.com/azure/machine-learning/service/how-to-train-pytorch) for more information.
+See [Train and register PyTorch models at scale with Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/service/how-to-train-pytorch) for more information.

 ## Export to ONNX